NLeSC/guide/languages/fortran.md

 * Use free-form text input style (the default), with a maximal line width well below the 132 characters imposed by the Fortran90 standard.
 * When a method does not need to alter any data in any module and returns a single value, use a function for it, otherwise use a subroutine.
 Minimize the latter to reasonable extent.
 * Use the intent attributes in subroutine variable declarations as it makes the code much easier to understand.
-* Use a data-driven approach to the architecture, do not use the object-oriented features of Fortran90 if they cause performance degradation.
+* Use a performance-driven approach to the architecture, do not use the object-oriented features of Fortran90 if they slow down execution.
 Encapsulation by modules is perfectly acceptable.
+* Add concise comments to modules and routines, and add comments to less obvious lines of code.
 * Provide a test suite with your code, containing both unit and integration tests.
+Both automake and cmake provide test suite functionality; if you create your makefile yourself, add a separate testing target.